β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 How to best help puppy in class

 • Reward your puppy when he is brave.
-Use happy talk and treats to reward your puppy for approaching other puppies in a pro-social and friendly manner, and for accepting their approach.
-Use food as a reward for bravery – never as a lure to trick or bait him to do something he is not comfortable doing!
+Use happy talk and treats to reward your puppy for approaching other puppies in a pro-social and friendly manner, and for accepting their approach!

-• Create positive associations.
-This puppy is nervous when other puppies come close or approach.
+• Create calming associations.
+The puppy is nervous about other puppies and/or about leaving your side or approach.
 Change the way he thinks about other puppies by pairing their proximity with good stuff.
-Puppy comes close?
-Give your pup treats! (and make sure the other puppy does not come too close or overwhelm your puppy)

 • Facilitate good learning experiences.
-Keep him in the smaller/younger/shyer group.
-If he is in the smaller/younger/shyer group and is still having significant difficulty, ask to be put in a play group with just your puppy and one other specially selected easy-going puppy.
+Keep him in the smaller/younger/gentler group.
+If he is still having significant difficulty, ask to be put in a play group with just your puppy and one other specially selected easy-going puppy.

 • Teach puppy that when he is overwhelmed he does not have to snap or bite, he can leave instead!
 Work on your recall/come-away skills during puppy play and around other puppies.